gesiscss/magdalena/docs/source/dev/contributing.rst

 .. code:: bash

-   docker compose up -d reverse-proxy && docker compose logs -f reverse-proxy magdalena-web magdalena-worker
+   docker compose up -d reverse-proxy && docker compose logs -n 0 -f reverse-proxy magdalena-web magdalena-worker

 The frontend will be available at http://methodshub.gesis.
 To login, use the credential below: